-The ADA4899-1 is an ultralow noise (1 nV/ $\sqrt{\text{Hz}}$) and distortion (<-117 dBc @1 MHz) unity gain stable voltage feedback op amp, the combination of which makes it ideal for 16-bit and 18-bit systems.
+The ADA4899-1 is an ultralow noise (1 nV/ \sqrt{Hz}) and distortion (<-117 dBc @1 MHz) unity-gain stable voltage feedback op amp, the combination of which makes it ideal for 16-bit and 18-bit systems.
 The ADA4899-1 features a linear, low noise input stage and internal compensation that achieves high slew rates and low noise even at unity gain.
-ADI's proprietary next generation XFCB process and innovative circuit design enable such high performance amplifiers.
+The Analog Devices, Inc. proprietary next-generation XFCB process and innovative circuit design enable such high performance amplifiers.

 The ADA4899-1 drives 100 Ω loads at breakthrough performance levels with only 15 mA of supply current.
-With the wide supply voltage range (4.5 V to 12 V), low offset voltage (230 μV maximum), wide bandwidth (600 MHz), and slew rate (310 V/μs), the ADA4899-1 is designed to work in the most demanding applications.
-The ADA4899-1 also features an input bias current cancellation mode, which reduces input bias current by a factor of 60.
+With the wide supply voltage range (4.5 V to 12 V), low offset voltage (230 μ V maximum), wide bandwidth (600 MHz), and slew rate (310 V/ μ s), the ADA4899-1 is designed to work in the most demanding applications.
+The ADA4899-1 also features an input bias current cancellation mode that reduces input bias current by a factor of 60.
+CONNECTION DIAGRAMS